gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods7.md

     def test_1(self):
         # it should add an element to the end of an list
         self.assertEqual(main.add_to_front_of_new([1, 2], 3), [3, 1, 2],
-        msg = 'should add an element to the end of an list')
+        msg = 'should add an element to the front of an list')

     def test_2(self):
         # it should add an element to the end of an empty list
         self.assertEqual(main.add_to_front_of_new([], 3), [3],
-        msg = 'should add an element to the end of an empty list')
+        msg = 'should add an element to the front of an empty list')

     def test_3(self):